SocketX on AWS

 Troubleshooting

-- Invalid Configuration
+- Invalid configuration

-- Check logs for missing/invalid environment variables.
+- Check logs for missing or invalid environment variables.

 - SocketX unreachable